J-O-B/game-project/README.md

 For each line that is cleared, a player will earn 10 points.
 A simple local storage addition means that players will have their top score saved for any future games (*unless they delete their cookies).

+### **Game Concept**
+The original concept for this game only contained ones and zeros.
+I would implement a table, which would be full of 0's, then I could add 1's in certain cells to make it look like "blocks".
+If the top row had a 1 in the row then it would be game over, if any row below row 0 was full of 1's this row could be replaced with
+0's (clearing the line).

+If a string reached the last row, it would merge into the board string and we would now add a new string at the top of the table.
+The same would take place when a string landed on another string.

+Only later I thought that instead of looking for specific 1's or 0's, I could condense this into looking for "!0", this allows me to use different numbers in the strings which can be assigned different colors for styling.
+Essentially if "(x == 0).... else if (x == 1)" became "if (x != 0)".

+By defining preset strings which look like shapes, I could use math random to call these known strings when needed.

+The only section I was initially unsure how to implement was the rotation of blocks.
+The original plan for this was to have an IF statement, so if a player pressed a button, I would actually replace the string.
+This would have meant creating strings for each possible 'state' of the blocks.
+Luckily I found the idea of transposing an array and this process can be done for me by the computer.

 ---------------
 ## **UX**